coleencanales/Amaysim-Tech-Challenge/README.md

 2. Pick a 7-day plan and proceed to the payment page.
 3. Attempt the purchase with a credit card that would normally be declined.
 4. Real card details couldn’t be entered due to cross-origin iframe restrictions — a current limitation with handling iframes.
-  A Stripe.js stub simulates the declined payment. <br>
   This highlights that the UI can be tested, but direct iframe interaction isn’t implemented yet.
 5. Verify that the “Credit Card payment failed” message is shown in the UI.